What Is the Principle of Least Privilege?

 3. Location-Specific Access

 In an era where remote and hybrid work is increasingly the norm, managing control of sensitive systems and data becomes all the more difficult.
 Limiting access to certain systems based on geographic regions, states, or even cities can help flag suspicious access attempts and potential threats.

 4. Machine-specific Access

 Another approach to address remote workers and the use of unapproved or “bring your own” devices is limiting access to only specific computers and devices.
 This allows employees to have full access to necessary systems while using approved machines, while denying access on any other devices.

 POLP and Arctic Wolf

-Arctic Wolf® Managed Risk enables you to discover, assess, and harden your environment against digital risks by contextualizing your attack surface coverage across your networks, endpoints, and cloud environments.
-This means your assigned security experts will work with your organization to implement POLP and control access as your security and business needs evolve.
+Arctic Wolf® Managed Risk enables you to discover, assess, and harden your environment against digital risks by contextualising your attack surface coverage across your networks, endpoints, and cloud environments.
+This means your assigned security experts will work with your organisation to implement POLP and control access as your security and business needs evolve.